gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 Now, let's break it down to pieces and work on solving the GitLab CI puzzle.

-## 1. Creating a `.gitlab-ci.yml` file
+## Creating a `.gitlab-ci.yml` file

- **GitLab CI** service is enabled automatically on the first push of a `.gitlab-ci.yml` file in your repository and this is the recommended way.

-For other methods read [how to enable the GitLab CI service](../enable_ci.md).

- **GitLab CI** service is enabled automatically on the first push of a `.gitlab-ci.yml` file in your repository and this is the recommended way.

-For other methods read [how to enable the GitLab CI service](../enable_ci.md).
+Before you create `.gitlab-ci.yml` let's first explain in brief what this is all about.

 ### What is `.gitlab-ci.yml`